massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 - Log in to...

-📋 Screen readers announce "...", ":", ";".
-Screen reader users hear the sample as "log in to dot dot dot".
+📋 Screen readers announce the "..." as "dot dot dot".

 > - Use `aria-label` to override the existing link label.